Georift/install-jellyfin-tizen/README.md

   Uninstall the Jellyfin application from your Samsung TV, and run the installation again.

-- Playback error on when attempting to play media:
+- Playback error on the TV app when attempting to play media:

   Make sure to install the same minor version as the Jellyfin server version you connect to, for example server version 10.10.7 use build option `Jellyfin-10.10.z`.